 9.1.1 From Tectia Client on Windows to Tectia Server on z/OS

-These instructions apply to Tectia Client and Tectia ConnectSecure on Windows.
-For more information, see Tectia Client User Manual or Tectia ConnectSecure Administrator Manual.
+These instructions apply to Tectia Client on Windows.
+For more information, see Tectia Client User Manual.

 Using Graphical User Interface

 On Windows and Linux, you can use the Tectia Public-Key Authentication Wizard to generate a key pair.